tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 1 - Intro and Prereq Review.md

 ![Pasted image 20230725160713](Attachments/Pasted%20image%2020230725160713.png)
 - A two port circuit, shown as a triangle indicating the direction of signal flow
 - Typically there is a common terminal as a reference point
-- In reality amps require a power supply (not shown)
+- In reality amps require a power supply (shown below)
 ![Pasted image 20230725160858](Attachments/Pasted%20image%2020230725160858.png)

 Signal gain can be achieved and expressed through voltage, current, or power.